Oliver Hardy: Early life and education

-Oliver Hardy was born Norvell Hardy in Harlem, Georgia.
+Oliver Hardy was born Norvell Hardy on January 18, 1892, in Harlem, Georgia.
 His father, Oliver, was a Confederate States Army veteran of the American Civil War who had been wounded at the Battle of Antietam on September 17, 1862, and was a recruiting officer for Company K, 16th Georgia Regiment.
 The elder Oliver Hardy assisted his father in running the remnants of the family's cotton plantation.
 He then bought a share in a retail business and was elected full-time Tax Collector for Columbia County, Georgia.
 Hardy's mother, Emily Norvell, was the daughter of Thomas Benjamin Norvell, who was descended from Hugh Norvell of Williamsburg, Virginia, and Mary Freeman.
 The elder Hardy and Norvell married March 12, 1890; it was her second marriage and his third.

 The family moved to Madison, Georgia, in 1891, the year before Norvell's birth.
 He was likely born in Harlem, though some sources say that his birth occurred in Covington, Georgia, his mother's hometown.
 His father died less than a year after his birth.
 Hardy was the youngest of five children.
 His older brother Sam drowned in the Oconee River; Hardy pulled him from the river but was unable to resuscitate him.

 As a child, Hardy was sometimes difficult.
 In the fifth grade he was sent to Georgia Military College in Milledgeville.
-In 1905, when he was 13, he was sent to Young Harris College in north Georgia for the fall semester which he completed successfully in January 1906, however he was in the junior high component of that institution what is today known as an Academy.
-At that time there were no two-year junior colleges.
+In 1905, at age 13, he enrolled in the fall semester of the junior high school division at Young Harris College in north Georgia, which he completed successfully in January 1906.
+At that time, there were no two-year junior colleges.
 He had little interest in formal education, although he acquired an early interest in music and theater.
 He joined a theatrical group and later ran away from a boarding school near Atlanta to sing with the group.
 His mother recognized his talent for singing and sent him to Atlanta to study music and voice with singing teacher Adolf Dahm-Petersen.
 He skipped some of his lessons to sing in the Alcazar Theater for $3.50 a week.
 In 1912, he signed up for a course or two at University of Georgia as a law major for fall semester just to play football.
 He never missed a game.

 As a teenager, Hardy began styling himself "Oliver Norvell Hardy", adding the first name "Oliver" as a tribute to his father.
 He appeared as "Oliver N. Hardy" in the 1910 U.S. census, and he used "Oliver" as his first name in all subsequent legal records, marriage announcements, etc. Hardy was initiated into Freemasonry at Solomon Lodge No. 20 in Jacksonville, Florida which helped him with room and board when he was starting out in show business.
 He was inducted into the Grand Order of Water Rats along with Stan Laurel.